JannatinAfnan/P2P-Recipe-Recommendation-System/README.md

-# P2P-Recipe-Recommendation-System
-Pantry to Plate (P2P) is a smart recipe recommendation web app built with Python and Streamlit using Object-Oriented Programming principles.
-Users can search recipes by ingredients, explore nutrition insights, filter meals, and analyze food data through interactive visualizations.
+# 🍽️ Pantry To Plate (P2P)

+Pantry To Plate (P2P) is a Streamlit-based web application that helps users discover recipes based on the ingredients they already have at home.
+Instead of searching for a dish first, users simply enter their available ingredients, and P2P recommends recipes that can be prepared using them.

+For each recommended recipe, the application provides comprehensive information, including:

+* ⏱️ Preparation and Cooking Time
+* 🌶️ Flavor Profile (e.g., spicy, sweet, savory, tangy)
+* 🥗 Nutritional Information (per serving)
+* 🎥 YouTube Video Tutorial for step-by-step cooking guidance
+* 📊 Macro and Micronutrient Distribution to support informed dietary choices

-Features
+### Key Features

-🔍 Search recipes using available ingredients
+* Search recipes using available ingredients

-📚 Browse a complete recipe collection
+* Explore a complete recipe collection

-🥗 Healthy vs unhealthy recipe categorization

-📊 Nutrition analysis and interactive visualizations

-🎥 Integrated video tutorial support
+* Filter recipes by nutrition and preferences
+* Visualize nutritional insights through interactive charts

-⚡ Built using Object-Oriented Programming principles
+* Built using Object-Oriented Programming (OOP) principles

-📈 Data analysis with charts and nutritional insights

-Tech Stack: Python, Streamlit, Pandas, NumPy, Matplotlib

-Project Structure

-Home Page

-Search Ingredients

-Recipe Book

-Recipe Detail Page

-Analyze Dashboard

-About Us
+Pantry To Plate aims to reduce food waste, simplify meal planning, and encourage healthier eating by making the most of the ingredients already available in a user’s pantry.